 Hi, y’all!
 I’m Lara.
 I’m Grace’s mom, Ari’s wife, a friend, a daughter and a believer in the “impossible.”
 I publish a magazine that I created from the ground up with no formal training, just a ton of passion and a big idea.
 I am the Publisher and Editor-in-Chief of Southern Weddings.
 I am passionate about relationships, mentoring, faith, my family, pushing my limits and helping people transform themselves.
 I founded the Making Things Happen movement based on all of these things.
 My mission is to help others find their cores – what makes them really come alive – and use all of their gifts for the ultimate mission… love.
-I’m lucky to have found a platform for this in my branding and marketing consulting work through Making Brands Happen.
 I love my church, the women I work with, exploring local farms and living in Chapel Hill, NC!

 Lara Casey was born in Washington, D.C. but spent most of her youth on the shores of Pensacola Beach, Florida.
 Lara graduated with honors from Carnegie Mellon University and studied art and design at Yale University.
 Her successes are wide-ranging: Lara has worked as a celebrity personal trainer in Manhattan and served as a contributor to Shape magazine.
 Lara is a believer in the “impossible,” helping women to live on purpose through the many hats she wears in her parent company, Lara Casey Media.
 She is the publisher and editor-in-chief of Southern Weddings magazine, where they encourage couples to plan a meaningful beginning to married life.
 Lara is also the founder of the Making Things Happen movement, a nationally-acclaimed workshop that has been sold out for the last six years and has toured over 40 cities.
 Mrs. Casey frequently speaks on goal-setting, faith, mission-centered business, and how to make what matters happen.
 Her first book, Make it Happen: Surrender Your Fear, Take the Leap, Live on Purpose, will be released nationwide through Thomas Nelson publishers on December 30th.
 Lara loves to garden and explore local farms and she wishes her neighborhood would let her have chickens.
 She lives in Chapel Hill, North Carolina, with her husband, Ari, and their bubbly daughter, Grace.